SRIRAM6129/spring-boot-1/README.md

 1. MYSQL DRIVER
   > provides jdbc to connect to our mysql database
 1. LOMBOK
  > to reduce boiler code on entity creation
+1. SPRING JPA
+ > to manage the relation databases